 Ankle pain can occur from a variety of factors, but most often, pain in this area is attributed to trauma or injuries endured in sports, such as an ankle fracture.
 Additionally, ligaments in the ankle may be injured, leading to sprains.

 Patients may encounter pain, discomfort, or agitation in the ankle because of overuse injuries.
 These can include less serious conditions like mild joint pain as well as more complex issues like Achilles tendonitis (also known as tendinitis).

 If you believe you may be suffering from an ankle injury or condition, you may find yourself experiencing some of the symptoms below.
 If so, it is recommended to speak with an ankle specialist in St. Thomas, St. Croix, St. John, or one of our Virgin Islands locations.

 - Intense pain that comes on suddenly

-- Pain when you’re NOT bearing weight
+- Pain in the ankle even when you are not bearing weight

-Why choose Comprehensive Orthopaedic Global?
+Why Choose Comprehensive Orthopaedic Global?